andreaslavney/XWAS_2017/README.md

 The X chromosome has often been excluded from GWAS, which means that in many older data sets it was not analyzed before publication.
 As a result, X chromosome data sometimes requires additional preprocessing before it can be successfully be run through plink or XWAS.

 Notes and example code for recommended plink data pre-processing are available in the Jupyter notebook XWAS_Preprocessing.ipynb.
-The custom scripts and reference files used in this notebook are available in the directory custom_scripts.
+The custom scripts and reference files used in this notebook are available in the directories custom_scripts and reference_files in this repository.

-All materials were written by Andrea Slavney for Dr. Alon Keinan's research group at Cornell University (unless otherwise noted).
+All materials were written in 2017 by Andrea Slavney for Dr. Alon Keinan's research group at Cornell University (unless otherwise noted).

-(Last updated June 13, 2017)